dqveha/luigi-luau-shop/README.md

 4. Run command `docker-compose up --build` in your terminal
 5. To set up the server-side database, type `docker-compose run web bundle exec rake db:create` in your terminal
 6. Type `docker-compose run web bundle exec rake db:migrate`
-7. To create fake products and reviews, type in the terminal `docker-compose run web bundle exec rake db:seed`
+7. To use seed fake products, reviews and accounts, type in the terminal `docker-compose run web bundle exec rake db:seed`
 8. Open the webpage by visiting this URL in the browser:

 ```
 http://localhost:3000/
 ```

-9. Create an account by clicking the 'Sign Up' link on the top right corner
+9. You can create an account by clicking the 'Sign Up' link on the top right corner
-10. After creating this account and you would like it to have admin authorization, type in `docker ps` in your terminal
+10. If you would like the account created to have admin authorization, type in `docker ps` in your terminal
 11. Copy the database container ID and open up Postgres by typing in your terminal:

 ```